Then you have these people.

 - Inverted in ChampionsOnline with the Gemini Gang.
 Their leader Mr. Gemini is a supervillain with self duplication powers who figured out how use his powers to make clones of other people (though the clones get progressively weaker the less they resemble him) and decided that it would put him at a disadvantage if people found out he could do that, so he pretends he's a leader of a Gang of Hats with the theme of "the more you look like the boss, the higher your position in the gang" to hide it.

 - The Elder Scrolls: In Skyrim, the main villain of the Thieves' Guild questline is the medieval fantasy version of this.
-The player character is, for all intents and purposes, a Physical God who, when properly leveled, takes down armies, dragons, and daedra with terrifying ease.
+The Player Character is, for all intents and purposes, a Physical God who, when properly leveled, takes down armies, dragons, and daedra with terrifying ease.
 Mercer Frey is the leader of the Thieves' Guild and at first seems to be just an unusually skilled locksmith and fighter.
-But it turns out he's got powers granted by the Daedric Prince Nocturnal, as well as her artifact, a magical key that can open anything.
+But it turns out he's got powers granted by the Daedric Prince Nocturnal, as well as her artifact, a magical key that can unlock anything (including human potential).
 Later, the Dragonborn can acquire the same powers.

 - Geese Howard from Fatal Fury series is a crime boss who has the control of the city of Southtown since The '70s during the events of Art of Fighting.
 But also, he was trained in the martial art of Aikido so he can beat up enemies who challenge him without help.